framely/community/docs/articles/reservation/reservation-api.md

 <!-- add entities as wel，目前有以下 entities：-->
 ## LocationName
-The LocationName object represents the name of the location that can be displayed to customers.
+Represents the name of the location that can be displayed to customers.

 ## ResourceName
-The ResourceName object represents the name of the bookable resource that can be displayed to customers.
+Represents the name of the bookable resource that can be displayed to customers.

 ## ResourceType
-The ResourceType object represents the type of the bookable resource that can be displayed to customers.
+Represents the type of the bookable resource that can be displayed to customers.

 ## Location
-The Location object represents the places where bookable resources are located, such as restaurants, hotels, or hair salons.
+Represents the places where bookable resources are located, such as restaurants, hotels, or hair salons.

 - Fields